Rahul9549/Data_Analysis_using_Power_BI/README.md

 6 .
 Explore the relationship between two continuous variables in the dataset.

 #### 3. Credit Card Financial Analysis
+Thanks to credit cards and banks, we live in a world where we can enjoy experiences beyond our financial reach even before we are able to afford them.
+Credit card companies have amassed massive wealth from issuing credit cards, and so have banks who provide the financial liquidity that enables us to enjoy the experience.
+However, in order to limit delinquencies and reduce default rates on payments, companies need to level up on their game.
+The ability to review data from credit card usage by cardholders is an almighty formula for managing the debt crisis facing the industry.
+With that, banks will be able to better manage their liquidity and drastically reduce the prevalence of poor facilities by analyzing data pulled from cardholders’ payment history.
 Project Objective :
 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.